PetoLau/jekyll-now/_posts/2017-01-20-Analyzing-double-seasonal-time-series-with-GAM.md

 ---
+title: Doing "magic" and analyzing double seasonal time series with GAM (Generalized Additive Model) in R
+author: "Peter Laurinec"
 layout: post
-title: Doing "magic" and analyzing double seasonal time series with GAM (Generalized Additive Model) in R
-author: Peter Laurinec
 published: true
 status: publish
 tags: test
-draft: false
+draft: no
 ---

 As I wrote in the previous post, I will continue in describing **regression** methods, which are suitable to double seasonal (or multi-seasonal) **time series**.
 In the previous post about [Multiple Linear Regression](https://petolau.github.io/Forecast-double-seasonal-time-series-with-multiple-linear-regression-in-R/), I showed how to use "simple" [**OLS**](https://en.wikipedia.org/wiki/Ordinary_least_squares) regression method to model **double seasonal time series** of electricity consumption and use it for accurate forecasting.
 Interactions between two seasonal variables were successfully used to achieve this goal.
 The issue of [forecasting time series from smart meters](https://petolau.github.io/Forecast-electricity-consumption-with-similar-day-approach-in-R/) was discussed in my first post.